AndyEhrhardt/bop-broker/README.md

 - [x] create logo

-- [] table containing all other charts the song appears on
+- [] table containing all other charts the song appears on, on song details
+- [] listen button on song details

 - [] two options for views in the porfolio page (split current view into two views to make the page more horizontal)